• Skip to primary navigation

 Police in Lleras Park, El Poblado

-Although Colombia is low on this list of safest places to visit in South America this neighborhood is somewhat of a safe haven for tourists.
+Although Colombia is low on this list of safest places to visit in South America this neighborhood is somewhat of a safe haven for tourists and therfore one of the many reasons new visitors love El Poblado.

 There’s a strong police presence all over the commune and the streets are always busy, even at night (it’s a different place during the evening).

-Many people ask about the safety in Medellin which is a different question because you can have a completely different experience here compared with staying in another neighborhood in Medellin.
+Many people wonder about the safety situation in Medellin (which is a different question) because you can have a completely different experience here compared with staying in one of the city’s many other comunas.

 Nightlife in El Poblado (La Zona Rosa)

 When the night falls, you can have a lot of fun.
-There are many different bars, nightclubs, and restaurants.
+There are many different bars, nightclubs and restaurants to suit a wide range of budgets.

 • El Social: If you’re looking for fun things to do in Medellin, you can’t miss El Social.
 This is an open-air bar that offers an amazing ambiance.
 You can enjoy your favorite alcoholic beverages and have some delicious food.
 It’s a popular place, so make a reservation ahead of time to enjoy the El Social experience.
 Sometimes, they host salsa concerts, and overall, the music is always amazing.